magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 1. In the Magento Admin, navigate to **MARKETING** > Communications > **Email Templates**
 2. Click **Add New Template**.
-3. If you want to use a default template as a starting point, in the **Load default template** section, choose the template and click the **Load Template** button.
+3. If you want to use a default template as a starting point, in the **Load default template** section, choose the template and click **Load Template**.
 The path to the configuration settings for each default template displays in the **Currently Used For** field in the Template Information section.<br>
 Make note of this path because you will need it later when you configure this new template to be used instead of the default template.
     <br><img src="{{site.baseurl}}common/images/email_create_template.png" alt="New template creation page with loaded default template" width="70%" height="70%"/>

 4. In **Template Name**, enter a name to identify the template in the Magento Admin.
 5. In **Template Subject**, add plain text to use as the Subject of the emails sent using the template you create.
 This field can contain system variables.
 6. Customize template content.
 For details, see <a href="#customize-content">the section on customizing content</a>.
 7. In **Template Styles**, optionally add CSS styles for the template.
 These styles are added inside of a `<style>` tag in the `<head>` of the email.
-Typically you'll use the <a href="#email-styles">LESS files</a> to make style changes to emails because some email clients don't support styles in `<style>` tags.
+Typically, you'll use the <a href="#email-styles">LESS files</a> to make style changes to emails because some email clients don't support styles in `<style>` tags.
 8. Click **Save Template**.
 9. Now that you have created a template, you must configure that template to be used:

-    1. Log in to the Magento Admin as an administrator.
+    1. If you haven't done so already, log in to the Magento Admin as an administrator.
     1. Click **STORES** > Settings > **Configuration** > SALES > **Sales Emails**.
     2. In the left pane, locate the section that contains the template you want to override.
 This is the section referenced by **Currently Used For** in your new template.
 (See step 3 earlier in this section.)
     <br>For example, if you created a "New Order" template, the configuration section is **Order** as the following figure shows.
     <br><img src="{{site.baseurl}}common/images/email_choose-template.png" alt="Choosing a custom template" width="70%" height="70%"/>
     3. Select your newly created template from the list.
     4. Click **Save Config**.